Anfibia/gravity/README.markdown

 ## Why another CSS framework?

-Gravity is a modular CSS framework for building better responsive websites.
+Gravity is a modular SCSS framework for building better responsive websites.
 This means you can choose only the parts you need and also be sure that you start every project with a very solid foundation.
 Using SASS makes your CSS much cleaner and easier to maintain.
 Gravity will help you rapidly prototype rock solid websites that work in all web browsers.

 ## Quick Start

-Download the code by cloning the repo or or directly from the zip file.
-Edit the settings.scss file to suit your needs.
-Build awesome websites.
++ Download the code by cloning the repo or or directly from the zip file.
++ Edit the settings.scss file to suit your needs.
++ Build awesome websites.

+To download the files...

 	git clone http://github.com/owainlewis/gravity.git [project-name]
 	cd [project-name]